H.A.R.M.O.N.I. Lab

 Supporting real-world users with interpretable, context-aware AI for safety, health, and preferences.

-We investigate framing bias, stance perception, and subjective disagreement in human and LLM annotations.
+Furthermore, in unstructured text, we investigate framing bias, stance perception, and subjective disagreement in human and LLM annotations.
 This includes media bias, political framing, and annotation typologies grounded in social and linguistic theory.

-📌 BiasLab: Explainable Political Bias Detection
+📌 BiasLab: Explainable Political Bias Detection • Human Attribute Recognition from Unstructured Text

 Applications We Explore